Foxshane997/Deploy-Rest-Rant/README.md

 ## Issues

-When clicking into places route the images arent working & when clicking into each place web page errors out.
+When clicking into places route the images aren't working & when clicking into each place web page errors out.

 # API Documentation